The following organisations are owned or partially owned by the Christchurch City Council.

 One hundred per cent owned by the Council, it is the delivery company for the new Canterbury multi-use arena to be constructed over the next few years.

-Transwaste is a joint venture between local authorities in the region and Canterbury Waste Services Limited (CWS), a wholly owned subsidiary of Waste Management NZ Limited, with Council owning 38.9%.
+Transwaste Canterbury Ltd(external link) is a joint venture between local authorities in the region and Canterbury Waste Services Limited (CWS), a wholly owned subsidiary of Waste Management NZ Limited, with Council owning 38.9%.

 The purpose is to own and operate a non-hazardous regional landfill in Canterbury.

-Established by the Christchurch City and Selwyn District Councils to facilitate sustainable development of Central Canterbury’s water resource.
+The Central Plain Water Trust(external link) was established by the Christchurch City and Selwyn District Councils to facilitate the sustainable development of Central Canterbury’s water resources.

-CPWT owns the resource consents 'take' water and holds these for use by Central Plains Water Limited, for use in the proposed Canterbury Plains Water Enhancement Scheme.
+Central Plain Water Trust owns the resource consents to take water and holds these for use by Central Plains Water Limited, for use in the proposed Canterbury Plains Water Enhancement Scheme.

 The trust manages Riccarton House and its 5.4 hectares of grounds including Deans Cottage, the first house built on the Canterbury Plains.